kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 ## Summary

+- _(Started taking notes part way through volume 4, will try to go back and fill in old ones)_
 - 4.22 E
   - Goblins are planning to attack Riverfarm.
 Villagers are afraid.
   - A spy sent by [Lady] Magnolia is discovered but escapes.